Taj-2005/MeaLogger/PROJECT_RESUME.md

 - Built robust API with error handling and retry mechanisms
 - Created scalable database schema for meal tracking
 - Designed image storage system with CDN for global performance
+- Developed marketing website with smooth navigation and engaging animations
+- Implemented responsive design for optimal viewing across all devices
+- Created interactive UI components with scroll-triggered animations

 ## Project Highlights for Resume